NASA-NJU/FlyMon/README.md

 <details><summary><b>Single-key Distinct Counting (Flow Cardinality)</b></summary>

 FlyMon uses the HyperLogLog algorithm to implement single-key distinct Count statistics.
-If we want to count the different number of IP-Pair in the network, we can deploy this task with the following command.
+If we want to count the different number of SrcIP in the network, we can deploy this task with the following command.

 ```
 flymon> reset_all